Pigment dispersing factor: As a transcriptional regulator

-Conservation
+Phylogeny

-Pdf is conserved across Bilateria and homologs have been identified in organisms such as mosquitos and C. elegans.
+Pdf is broadly conserved across several large invertebrate clades, most notably Ecdysozoa (molting invertebrates, including arthropods) and Lophotrochozoa (annelids, mollusks, etc.), and homologs have been identified in organisms such as mosquitos and C. elegans.
 PDF is not found in vertebrates, such as rodents, chimpanzees, and humans.

 Pdf has also been studied in the cricket Gryllus bimaculatus; studies proved that pdf is not necessary for generating the circadian rhythm, but involved in control of nocturnal behavior, entrainment, and the fine-tuning of the free-running period of the circadian clock.

 Using liquid chromatography in conjunction with several biological assays, PDF, was also isolated in the insect Leucophaea maderae, a cockroach.

 Using Ca2+ imaging studies, researchers found two types of pacemaker cells which contained PDF in the accessory medulla, the circadian pacemaker of the cockroach, Rhyparobia maderae.
 Type 1 cells showed that PDF signaled via elevation of intracellular cAMP levels.
 In contrast, in type 2 cells PDF transiently raised intracellular Ca2+ levels even after blocking adenylyl cyclase activity.
 The researchers hypothesized that in type 1 cells PDF-dependent rises in cAMP concentrations block primarily outward K+ currents.
 This PDF-dependent depolarization could be the underlying cause of PDF-dependent phase advances of pacemaker in the cockroach.
 The authors proposed that PDF-dependent modulation of K+ and Na+ ion channels in coupled pacemakers causes ultradian membrane potential oscillations for efficient synchronization of pacemaker cells.